StevenBlack/vocab/vocabulary.md

 ### perfidy
-The quality or state of being faithless or disloyal : treachery.
+deceitfulness; untrustworthiness; treachery.
 An act or an instance of disloyalty.

 ### perfunctory